darkerjedi98/runelitemultilauncher/README FOR CUSTOM LAUNCHER BY DARKERJEDI.txt

-Place the .py files in the RuneLite Directory , you will need python run these commands from windowskey +r cmd enter python -m pip install keyboard you can right click the launcher.py and create desktop shortcut to make things easier
+Place the .py files and image.png file in the RuneLite Directory , you will need python run these commands from windowskey +r cmd enter python -m pip install keyboard you can right click the launcher.py and create desktop shortcut to make things easier